 Alignment Between Goals and Content

 In this assessment, you’ll also want to define the key indicators that establish alignment between your content marketing efforts and business goals.
-For example, if a business goal is to diversify into a new vertical, then your assessment should uncover ways for you to incorporate what you have that speaks to that industry as well as developing new topics for your content calendar that will speak to those buyers.
+For example, if a business goal is to diversify into a new vertical, then your assessment should uncover ways for you to incorporate your organizational knowledge about that industry.
+Your corresponding content marketing goal would be to develop new topics that will speak to those buyers.

 Your SEO Strategy